Lora-net/sx1302_spi_usb_bridge/readme.md

 The project configuration (clock, gpio, spi, usb, ...) has been done with STM32CubeMX.

-If you re-generate the project with STM32CubeMX, some files and project define will be overwritten.
-These files has been lightly modified and these modifications needs to be re-apply.Git discard is good tools find them and cancel the modification.
+If you re-generate the project with STM32CubeMX, some files and the project defines will be overwritten.
+These files have been lightly modified and these modifications need to be re-applied.
+Git discard is a good tool to find them and cancel the modifications.

 Search for the the tag  **@CUSTOM_SEMTECH** and re-apply them

-The project define **#DEBUG** will be add in the release.
+The project define **#DEBUG** will be added in the release.
 Please remove it.

 ## Boot mode

 This project can force the µC in boot mode (USB DFU boot mode).
-If modification to the source code is made, it is critical to check that the new firmware still allow the use of the boot command.
+If modifications to the source code are made, then it is critical to check that the new firmware still allows the use of the boot command.

 ## Licenses